The Rhythm of the Night: Charts

-Other cover versions
+Other cover versions and samplings

-In 2008, the song was covered by Dutch pop group Hermes House Band, and reached no. 16 in France and no. 55 in Germany.
+In 2008, the song was covered by Dutch pop group Hermes House Band, and reached number 16 in France and number 55 in Germany.

 In 2013, British band Bastille recorded "Of the Night", a medley of "The Rhythm of the Night" and "Rhythm Is a Dancer" by Snap!.

+In 2015, the song was covered by American DJs 3LAU and Nom de Strip and British singer Estelle.

 Hattie Webb of the Webb Sisters covered the song; her version was used in the McDonald's advert campaign "We Are Awake" and her EP Mouth of the Sea, released on 11 November 2016.

 Jenny B, who sang on the original track, sang the cover used on the 2018 video game Just Dance 2019.

-In 2018, the song was covered in bigroom version by Dutch DJs Maurice West & SaberZ.
+In 2018, the song was covered in bigroom version by Dutch DJ Maurice West and Hungarian duo SaberZ.